How to Use and Read the Four Primary Video Scopes

 Here are some images that show how the distribution of light and dark pixels from left to right is mirrored in the waveform scope.

 The Top is not the Top

 OK, so we’ve clearly seen that the left side of the image shows up in the left side of the Waveform Scope.
 But the top part of the scope does not show the top part of the image.
 It shows the brightest pixels.
 So, the spikes in the waveform below are very bright clouds.
 I’ve circled the corresponding areas in the scope and the shot, to make them easier for you to spot.

-It takes a bit of training to read the scopes without thinking, but when you drag sliders, move curves, and adjust color wheels, you’ll see the waveform update.
+It takes a bit of training to read video scopes without thinking, but when you drag sliders, move curves, and adjust color wheels, you’ll see the waveform update.
 This way, you’ll immediately see what pixels you’re watching in the scopes.

 If you’re color grading for broadcast, make sure your levels are in the 0-100 range.
 Levels below 0 and above 100 may cause your show to be rejected by quality control at many broadcasters.

 So far, we’ve used the waveform scope with the color signal (chroma) switched off.
 With the color signal overlay, it can be hard to see the actual levels.

 You’ll probably use the chroma overlay very seldom, because you’ll use the Vector Scope to assess your color levels.